$3,100,000Pressure sore death

 When nursing homes fail to prevent or properly treat bed sores, legal action can hold them accountable.

-Stage 4 sores are a clear sign of neglect, as proper medical care should stop pressure injuries from progressing to this severe stage.
+Stage 4 bedsores are a clear sign of neglect, as proper medical care should stop pressure injuries from progressing to this severe stage.
 Lawsuits not only provide financial compensation for stage 4 victims and their families but also push facilities to improve care standards and prevent future harm.

 Some of our bedsore case settlements include:

-- $12,800,000 – Nursing home abuse verdict for a resident who died after suffering from untreated bed sores.
+• $12,800,000 – Nursing home abuse verdict for a resident who died after suffering from untreated bed sores.

-- $2,150,000 – Wrongful death settlement involving bed sores at a severe stage 4 that led to fatal sepsis.
+• $2,150,000 – Wrongful death settlement involving bed sores at a severe stage 4 that led to fatal sepsis.

-- $3,245,000 – Settlement for a patient who developed multiple decubitus ulcers in a long-term care hospital.
+• $3,245,000 – Settlement for a patient who developed multiple decubitus ulcers in a long-term care hospital.

-- $395,000 – Nursing home decubitus sore case where staff failed to prevent bed sores or notify the family, leading to a resident’s death from sepsis within 30 days.
+• $395,000 – Nursing home decubitus sore case where staff failed to prevent bed sores or notify the family, leading to a resident’s death from sepsis within 30 days.

 The value of a bed sore lawsuit at stage 4 depends on several factors, including the severity of the injury, the level of facility negligence, and the legal strategy used to pursue the claim.

-Cases of stage 4 ulcers involving wrongful death or long-term suffering often result in higher settlements, while clear evidence of neglect—such as missing medical records, the severity of stage 4 cases, or ignored treatment plans—can strengthen a case against a facility.
+Cases of stage 4 bedsores involving wrongful death or long-term suffering often result in higher settlements, while clear evidence of neglect—such as missing medical records, the severity of stage 4 cases, or ignored treatment plans—can strengthen a case against a facility.

 What Are Pressure Ulcers?

 Pressure ulcers are open wounds that develop due to prolonged pressure on the skin.
-When a person remains in the same position for extended periods, blood supply is restricted, cutting off oxygen to the underlying tissue.
+When a person remains in the same position for extended periods, the blood supply is restricted, cutting off oxygen to the underlying tissue.
 Over time, this lack of circulation causes skin and tissue death, leading to painful wounds that can expose tendons, muscles, and even bone.

-Stages of Pressure Sores: How They Progress to Stage 4
+How Bedsores Progress to Stage 4

 Stage 1: Early Warning Signs